Save on All Home and Office Furniture for a Limited Time. Learn More >

 TV technology is constantly evolving and can be hard to make heads or tails of, making purchasing a new television both an exciting and intimidating prospect.

 Many consumers are left wondering what the differences are between the $700 65-inch 4K television they saw at Costco versus the same-sized screen they found for $2,500 at another store.
-From OLED to LED, refresh rate, available HDMI ports, and smart features, the answer to that question can be found in the details and understanding precisely what your needs and requirements are.
+From OLED to LED, refresh rate, available HDMI ports, and smart features, the answer to that question can be found in the details and precisely understanding your needs and requirements.

-In this article, we will break down the key factors and tech specs you'll need to consider when purchasing the right TV for your space and lifestyle, from the ABCs of LED to the FYI of HDMI.
+This article will break down the key factors and tech specs you'll need to consider when purchasing the best TV for your space and lifestyle, from the ABCs of LED to the FYI of HDMI.